Skip to main content

 Job metadata

-Job metadata is a freeform string field defined in the dispatch request and consumed in the entrypoint.
+Job metadata is a freeform string field defined in the dispatch request and consumed in the entrypoint function.
 Use JSON or similar structured data to pass complex information.

 import json